 - They neglect their responsibilities with family, work, and more

 - They are frequently ill as a result of their drug use

 - They are developing mental health issues related to the drug behavior

 - They are being cut off from family and friends

-If the above signs sound familiar, then there is a minimal chance that your loved one will hit “rock bottom” and seek recovery help on their own.
-It is often said that addicts can’t recover unless they want to, but this simply isn’t true.
-Often times, addicts and alcoholics need help but they just don’t know when and how to ask for it.
-If their denial is strong enough, it may just take a drug addiction intervention to break through their denial and get them the help they need.
-While family and friends often worry about the feelings of an addict, staging a drug addiction intervention can be the one action that saves their life, so it should be a priority!
+If the above signs apply to the drug use of an addict, then there is a minimal chance that they will hit “rock bottom” and seek recovery help on their own.
+It is often said that addicts can’t recover unless they want to but this simply isn’t true.
+Often times addicts and alcoholics need help they just don’t know when and how to ask for it.
+If their denial is strong enough it may just taking breaking through that denial through an intervention to get them the help they need.
+While family and friends often worry about the feelings of an addict, staging an drug addiction interventions can be the thing that saves their life, so it should be a priority!